space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Film and Television**: The use of visual signs to convey narratives and emotions.
 - **Graphic Design**: The role of visual symbols and compositions in design.
 - **Photography**: The semiotic dimensions of how images capture and convey meanings.
+- **Visual Art**: The semiotic interpretation of paintings, sculptures, and installations.
+- **Comics and Graphic Novels**: The combination of visual and textual elements.
+- **User Interface Design**: The use of visual signs in digital interfaces.
+- **Fashion Imagery**: The semiotic analysis of visual elements in fashion media.
+- **Virtual Reality**: The role of visual signs in immersive digital environments.

 ### Chapter 45: Semiotics of Photography